Cyphrme/URLFormJS/README.md

 Fragment queries also have the advantage of not having size limits like normal queries, although this is browser dependent.

-Fragment query parameters are "non-standard", but we hope if enough people find it useful to standardize them through an RFC or other means.
+Fragment query parameters are "non-standard", but we hope it is useful enough to eventually standardize through an RFC or other means.

 # Quag